 08:30 08:30:00 08:30:00.000 end example]

 Values with both date and time-of-day components shall be expressed using the Complete, Extended Format Calendar Date and Time Of Day representation, as defined in ISO 8601, §B.1.3 and §B2.3.
-For the time component, only seconds may use a decimal separator, the decimal separator shall be a full stop (period) and fractional seconds shall be expressed with no more than three decimal places.
+For the time component, only seconds may use a decimal separator, the decimal separator shall be a full stop (period) and fractional seconds should be expressed with no more than three decimal places.

 [Example: The date 22 November 1976 at local time 08:30 can be expressed in the following ways within SpreadsheetML: